wrwills/formaggio/README.md

 ## TODO: ##

  * I am still learning to get to grips with Scalaz so I'm sure there are alot of places where the code could be cleaned up
- * look at using ReaderT for the environment
  * handle file uploads
  * handle radio, multiple checkboxes, drop down selects
  * recaptchas?
- * examples of  Scala web frameworks such as Lift and Scalatra
+ * create examples using lift framework
- * support for different backends eg scalate
+ * support for different backends eg scalate, commandline